A bird? A bird on a branch? A bird on an underscore? What does Dataiku's new logo represent... and why?

 1) A Story: From Heavy Data to Agile Solution

-First, let’s ever so briefly explore where Big Data analytics started, where they are heading, and how DSS is accelerating the process.
+First, let’s ever so briefly explore where big data analytics started, where they are heading, and how Dataiku is accelerating the process.

-Therefore, for a very long time, data science was reserved to the few who spoke “computer” (ie. Python, R, Pig, Hive, SQL…).
+Therefore, for a very long time, data science was reserved to the few who spoke “computer” (i.e., Python, R, Pig, Hive, SQL, etc.).
 The process was often long and tedious, even for experts.

-DSS is rich in code-free functionalities as well as being completely whitebox and compatible with standard machine learning and big data technologies.
+Dataiku is rich in code-free functionalities as well as being completely whitebox and compatible with standard machine learning and big data technologies.
 Hence, whether they are working alone or collaboratively, analysts can point, click, and build, developers and data scientists can code, and high-level data consumers can visualize.
-DSS’s agility enables people, no matter their skill set, to write data stories from scratch to draft to publication - quickly.
+Dataiku is agile and enables people, no matter their skill set, to write data stories from scratch to draft to publication - quickly.

 2) A Symbolic (and Visual) Quest: Tying it All Together